Council makes move to relocate Confederate statue - Farmville

 Eleven months after hastily removing the bronze soldier from atop the Confederate statue on High Street, Farmville’s Town Council took a step toward deciding what to do with it.

-The council voted unanimously Wednesday, May 19, to have the town surveyor look for a location in the Confederate Cemetery to reassemble the statue and provide a cost estimate for moving the base of the state still remaining on High Street and the bronze soldier that has been in storage since June 18 of 2020.
+The council voted unanimously Wednesday, May 19, to have the town surveyor look for a location in the Confederate Cemetery to reassemble the statue and provide a cost estimate for moving the base of the statue still remaining on High Street and the bronze soldier that has been in storage since June 2020.

 The statue was removed back in June minutes after a vote to take it down in a special closed session council meeting as social unrest swept across the country and Confederate statues were being taken down both voluntarily and by force in several different locations.
 The council deemed the statue a safety hazard.